VidathDissanayake/notes/tools/hacking/webapp/burpsuite/modules/repeater/views.md

 3.  **Hex:** This view takes the raw response and gives us a byte view of it -- especially useful if the response is a binary file.
 4.  **Render (Only for response):** The render view renders the page as it would appear in your browser.

+---

+Just to the right of the view buttons is the "Show non-printable characters" button (`\n`).

+This button allows us to display characters that usually wouldn't show up in the Pretty or Raw views.

+For example, every line in the response will end with the characters `\r\n` -- these signify a carriage return followed by a newline and are part of how HTTP headers are interpreted.